Tenant Repair Costs Policy

 Tenants can expect LAHC to provide them with premises that are in good condition and to maintain that condition through the life of the tenancy.
 Tenants are expected to take good care of their premises and to take responsibility for property damage other than that caused by fair wear and tear and criminal activity or damage caused by a third party or as a result of a domestic and family violence offence.
 A third party is someone that is not living in or invited into the property.

-FACS will charge the tenant repair costs if the tenant has accepted liability, or where there has been a ruling in the NSW Civil and Administrative Tribunal (NCAT) that the tenant is responsible or where the tenant vacated the property leaving it damaged and did not respond to FACS.
+DCJ will charge the tenant repair costs if the tenant has accepted liability, or where there has been a ruling in the NSW Civil and Administrative Tribunal (NCAT) that the tenant is responsible or where the tenant vacated the property leaving it damaged and did not respond to DCJ.
 The tenant is then responsible for paying these charges.

 The tenant has the right to accept or dispute liability for repair costs.
-If the tenant disputes liability FACS will suspend the cost recovery process and review the decision to charge the tenant.
+If the tenant disputes liability DCJ will suspend the cost recovery process and review the decision to charge the tenant.

-The tenant can expect LAHC together with FACS to:
+The tenant can expect LAHC together with DCJ to:

-- provide the tenant with written notice when FACS considers the tenant is responsible for tenant repair costs.
+- provide the tenant with written notice when DCJ considers the tenant is responsible for tenant repair costs

-- provide the tenant with written notice when FACS claims repayment for tenant repair costs.
+- provide the tenant with written notice when DCJ claims repayment for tenant repair costs

-- review the FACS decision to charge tenant repair costs if the tenant disputes liability.
-FACS will then either:
+- review the DCJ decision to charge tenant repair costs if the tenant disputes liability.
+DCJ will then either: